rgeraldporter/inquiry-monad/README.md

 [![Build Status](https://travis-ci.com/rgeraldporter/inquiry-monad.svg?branch=master)](https://travis-ci.com/rgeraldporter/inquiry-monad)

-Inquiry is a process flow that allows one ask multiple questions about a subject value.
-This process grants observability over all results, returning a collection of all successes, failures, and the original subject.
+Inquiry is an API that allows one ask multiple questions about a subject value.
+This process grants observability over all results, returning a collection of all passes, fails, and the original subject value.

-Inquiry's API is comparible to Promise chains, and is designed to have an expressive, friendly API.
-It utilizes the concepts of functional programming, though experience with functional programming is not meant to be a requirement for ease of use.
-(To those experienced with functional programming, Inquiry can be compared with an `Either` or a `Validation`.)

 ## Basic examples